Extended letterplace correspondence for nongraded noncommutative ideals and related algorithms: -bases of letterplace ideals

 \begin{definition} Let $\prec$ be any monomial ordering of the subalgebra $P(1)\subset P$ and extend it to all subalgebras $P(j+1)$ $(j\geq 0)$ by the isomorphisms $\rho(j)$.
 In other words, we put $j\cdot m\prec j\cdot n$ if and only if $m\prec n$, for any $m,n\in M(1)$.
-Then, for all $m,n\in M, m = m(j_1)\cdots m(j_k), n = n(j_1)\cdots n(j_k)$ with $j_1 > \ldots > j_k$ we define $m\prec' n$ if and only if $m(j_s) = n(j_s)$ and $m(j_t)\prec n(j_t)$, for some $1\leq t\leq k$ and for all $1\leq s < t$.
+Then, for all $m,n\in M, m = m_{j_1}\cdots m_{j_k}, n = n_{j_1}\cdots n_{j_k}$ with $j_1 > \ldots > j_k$, we define $m\prec' n$ if and only if $m_{j_s} = n_{j_s}$ and $m_{j_t}\prec n_{j_t}$, for some $1\leq t\leq k$ and for all $1\leq s < t$.
 By Proposition 3.7 in \cite{LS} one has that $\prec'$ is a monomial $\N$-ordering that we call {\em place $\N$-ordering of $P$ induced by a monomial ordering of $P(1)$}. \end{definition}

 Note that if $X$ is finite then $P(1)$ is a polynomial algebra in a finite number of variables whose monomial orderings were classified in \cite{Ro}.
-If $X$ is infinite, the algebra $P(1)$ can be endowed with monomial orderings as in Proposition \ref{higman} provided that $x_1(1)\prec x_2(1)\prec \ldots$.
+If $X$ is infinite, by Proposition \ref{higman} we have that the algebra $P(1)$ can be endowed anyway with monomial orderings provided that $x_1(1)\prec x_2(1)\prec \ldots$.

 An important feature of the place $\N$-orderings is that they are compatible with some special grading of $P$ which is in turn compatible with the action of $\N$.
 Denote $\hN = \{-\infty\}\cup\N$.

 \begin{definition} Let $\w:M\to\hN$ be the unique mapping such that \begin{itemize} \item[(i)] $\w(1) = -\infty$; \item[(ii)] $\w(m n) = \max(\w(m),\w(n))$, for any $m,n\in M$; \item[(iii)] $\w(x_i(j)) = j$, for all $i,j\geq 1$. \end{itemize} We call $\w$ the {\em weight function} of $P$.
 If $P_{(i)}\subset P$ is the subspace spanned by all monomials of weight $i$ then $P = \bigoplus_{i\in\hN} P_{(i)}$ is grading of $P$ over the idempotent commutative monoid $(\hN,\max)$.
 Clearly, one has that $i\cdot P_{(j)} \subset P_{(i+j)}$, for all $i,j$. \end{definition}